ballerina-guides/ai-samples/generate_and_send_a_creative_email_using_openai_and_stability_ai/README.md

 # Generate a poem and an image on a topic using OpenAI and Stable Diffusion and email both of them

 ## Use case
-Generates a poem about a topic using OpenAI and an image about the same topic using Stable Diffusion and email both of them to a given mail address.
+Generates a poem about a provided topic using OpenAI and an image about the same topic using Stable Diffusion, and email both of them to a given mail address.

 ## Prerequisites
 * Google account